ullas-jain/ullas-jain.github.io/_posts/2021-05-28-checklist-before-adding-dependency.md

 Some dependencies might seem good in the initial stages, but they pose problems when,

-**Change** -  to new and better libraries.
+**Change** -  to newer/better libraries.

-**Updrade** - to the newer version of same dependency which might come with breaking api changes.
+**Upgrade** - to the newer version of same dependency which might come with breaking api changes.

-**Maintainance** - Your teammates might not be aware that such a library is added to the code-base.
+**Maintenance** - Your teammates might not be aware that such a library is added to the code-base.

 Hence, we will look at some checklist items that you need to reflect on (possibly fill it and share it with your android-team) before adding a new library.
 This also serves as a document that your team could look back on, to understand why this dependency was added in the first place.